gladcolor/LLM-Cat/README.md

 5) turning up the transparency of the basemap.
 These improvements make the map look better than Round 0 (initial map).

 Note that the scale bar unit should be “km”.
 The backed GPT-4o model has noticed this error and set the unit parameter to “km” as the document of the Python scale bar package (matplotlib_scalebar), but the showed unit is “Mm” which may caused by matplotlib_scalebar  package bugs.

+# Notes
+- OpenAI `o3` model does not a better job than `gpt-4o`, and it is also error-prone, since it generated more code/comments.
+(2025-04-16)